sourcegraph/sourcegraph-public-snapshot/doc/cody/explanations/use_cases.md

 The `Explain Code` command provides concise explanations of what a file or code selection is doing.
 Use this when jumping into a new code file and trying to understand what's happening.

-To use the command:
+To use the command in the VS Code extension:

-1. Highlight a code snippet.
+1. Highlight a code snippet
-2. Open Cody code, and type `/explain`.
+2. Open Cody code, and type `/explain`

+To use the recipe in the IntelliJ extension:

+1. Highlight a code snippet
+2. Open the Cody "Recipes" panel
+3. Click the "Explain selected code" recipe

 ### Show where things are defined